ChristopheJacquet/PiFmRds/README.md

 sudo ./pi_fm_rds -ctl rds_ctl
 ```

-Then you can send “commands” to change the PS and RT:
+Then you can send “commands” to change PS and RT:

 ```
 cat >rds_ctl